-Resource Impacted that May Warrant Compensatory Mitigation 1 Regional Goals and Regional Objectives Mitigation Desired Outcomes 2 Potential Mitigation Actions 3 Livestock Grazing Goal: Manage livestock grazing to maintain or restore healthy, sustainable rangeland ecosystems to provide for a wide range of resource values.
-Objectives: Manage livestock grazing in accordance with Utah Guidelines for Grazing Management or the most current policy.
-Manage livestock grazing including, but not limited to, proper utilization levels, upward or static vegetative trends, and PFC through management prescriptions and administrative adjustments to grazing permits.
-Achieve healthy, sustainable rangeland ecosystems that support the livestock industry while providing for other resource values.
-Meet rangeland health standards and guidelines.
-Restore and/or acquire equivalent acreage of forage lost to SEZ development to sustain healthy practices.
-Acquire high quality forage habitat to compensate for the loss of comparable habitat and ensure preservation through conservation easements or other mechanisms Habitat enhancement and restoration (e.g., restore areas of pinyon-juniper encroachment).
-Rehabilitate existing disturbed areas.
-Specially Designated Areas Goal: Manage National Historic Trails for long-term heritage and educational values.
+that May Warrant Compensatory Mitigation 1 Regional Goals and Regional Objectives Mitigation Desired Outcomes 2 Potential Mitigation Actions 3 (preliminary) Specially Designated Areas (Note - only applicable for residual impacts to the Old Spanish National Historic Trail (OSNHT) from power tower development in the Escalante Valley SEZ) Goal: Manage National Historic Trails for long-term heritage and educational values.
 Enhance public experience through interpretive facilities and support of heritage tourism.
 Objectives: Maintain compatible recreational use with National Historic Trail values.
 Maintain setting for those contributing trail segments where setting is an aspect of integrity by utilizing viewshed management tools.
 Increase opportunities for public education and interpretation along National Historic Trails.
 Maximize partnership and cooperative management opportunities (e.g., cooperate with private landowners to install trail markers, provide public access, etc.) to provide a continuous experience along designated National Historic Trails.
-For every acre of SEZ development and areas with residual visual effects, provide funds to enhance visual and cultural resources.
+Implement mitigation such that there is no net loss of scenic experience (day and night), as seen from the OSNHT.
+For every acre/linear mile of the OSNHT with residual visual effects within the viewshed of the project, provide funds to enhance visual resources, on a sliding scale based on distance from the project.
 Use land acquisitions, conservation easements, or public access easements to protect, preserve, and enhance the existing setting of the Old Spanish National Historic Trail.
-Enhance visitor experience through development of educational and interpretative services, such as trails, signage, kiosks, and literature.

-Resource Impacted that May Warrant Compensatory Mitigation 1 Regional Goals and Regional Objectives Mitigation Desired Outcomes 2 Potential Mitigation Actions 3 Tribal Concerns Goal: Develop and maintain working relationships with those tribes having an interest in the area.
+Tribal Concerns Goal: Develop and maintain working relationships with those tribes having an interest in the area.
 Objectives: Consult with tribal governments regarding proposed land uses having the potential to impact resources identified as having tribal interests or concerns.
 Determine the types of resources of concern to various tribes, and take tribal views into consideration when making land use allocations or decisions.
 Provide opportunities for traditional (Native American) uses.
 To be developed in consultation with tribes.
 To be developed in consultation with tribes.